atulanand206/coursera-scala/Principles/README.md

     5. `require(expression, message)` is used as a precondition statement.
     6. Scala object's default constructor is the class definition itself.
     7. Constructor can be overloaded by using the `this(...)` method.
+    8. If a method name as operator name, prefix operators can be defined by prepending `unary_` to the name.

 4. Points to remember
     1. If you find yourself wanting to use casts, take a step back and think about what you're trying to achieve.
     2. Avoid mutable local variables and replace it with helper functions that take accumulators, simply don't allow